egedemirtas/java-ocp/README.md

 - `Object Oriented`:
   - All code is defined in classes, and most of those classes can be instantiated into objects. (static classes are an exception)
   - Java allows for functional programming within a class
-- `Encapsulation`: Java supports access modifiers to protect data from unintended access and modification.
+- `Encapsulation`: Java supports **access modifiers** to protect data from unintended access and modification.
+- `Platform Independent`:
-- `Platform Independent`: Java is an interpreted language that gets compiled to bytecode.
+  - Java is both a compiled & interpreted language: source code compiles to bytecode, then JVM interpretes bytecode.
   - `“write once, run everywhere.”`: Java code gets compiled once rather than needing to be recompiled for different operating systems.
   - It is possible to write code that throws an exception in some environments
 - `Robust`: prevents memory leaks by managing garbage collection automatically.